-Quoting, Article Paraphrasing and Summarizing are only the three ways through you can use someone writing work into your work.
+Quoting, Article Paraphrasing and Summarizing are only the three ways through which you can use someone writing work into your work.
 You can be asked to use these entire three skills in your writing during a writing class.
-This is a crucial part of any paper that you and your instructor want to see you as master.
+This is a crucial part of any paper that you and your instructor want to see you as a master.

 Today, I am going to discuss these three skills and tell you how to use them properly and will share many more tips through which you increase the content quality of your article.

 For starting lets me tell you the differences between Quoting, Rephrasing and summarizing.

 Utilizing the quotation is the most widely recognized approach to adding research into your paper.
 Quotations must have similarities to the original, use a narrow source for this purpose.
 They should match with the word of origin for word and should be credited to the primary author.